vidhuc24/Veritarc-AI/README.md

 ### Task 2: Proposed Solution ✅
 **Solution Vision:**
 Veritarc AI will transform evidence review from a manual bottleneck into an intelligent, consistent process.
 Auditors will upload evidence documents (PDFs, screenshots, logs) and specify the control framework and requirement.
 The system will instantly analyze the document against comprehensive control criteria, providing a confidence-scored assessment with specific recommendations.
+Additionally, users can engage in natural language conversations with documents to extract insights and understand compliance details.

 **Technology Stack:**
-- **LLM**: OpenAI GPT-4 - Superior reasoning for complex control requirement interpretation
+- **LLM**: OpenAI GPT-4 - Superior reasoning for complex control requirement interpretation and document chat
 - **Embedding Model**: OpenAI text-embedding-3-small - Proven performance for document similarity matching
-- **Orchestration**: LangChain + LangGraph - Enables multi-agent validation workflow
+- **Orchestration**: LangChain + LangGraph - Enables multi-agent validation workflow and chat pipeline
-- **Vector Database**: Chroma - Fast similarity search for control requirements matching
+- **Vector Database**: Qdrant - Fast similarity search for control requirements matching and document retrieval
 - **Monitoring**: LangSmith - Real-time performance tracking and debugging
-- **Evaluation**: RAGAS - Automated assessment of faithfulness, relevance, and context precision
+- **Evaluation**: RAGAS - Automated assessment of faithfulness, relevance, and context precision for chat responses
-- **User Interface**: Streamlit - Rapid development for prototype demonstration
+- **User Interface**: Streamlit - Rapid development for prototype demonstration with dual-mode interface
 - **Serving**: FastAPI + Docker - Production-ready API with containerized deployment

 **Agentic Reasoning:**